tattersoftware/codeigniter4-outbox/README.md

 **examples/Outbox.php** to **app/Config/** and follow the instructions in the comments.
 If no config file is found in **app/Config** then the library will use its own.

-If you plan to use the Template Routes (see below) you should also want to configure [Tatter\Layouts](https://github.com/tattersoftware/codeigniter4-layouts) to ensure the views are displayed properly for your app.
+If you plan to use the Template Routes (see below) you might also want to configure [Tatter\Layouts](https://github.com/tattersoftware/codeigniter4-layouts) to ensure the views are displayed properly for your app.